Our core research principles

 (Ligno)cellulose-derived sustainable materials

-We manufacture high performance (ligno)cellulosic biomass derived sustainable materials that can target engineering applications cannot be achieved by conventional bio-based polymers or renewable natural fibre-reinforced polymers alone and could serve as alternative to traditional glass fibre-reinforced polymers
+We manufacture high performance (ligno)cellulosic biomass derived sustainable materials for engineering applications that cannot be achieved solely by conventional bio-based or natural fibre-reinforced polymers

 Research focus 2